bonj0ny/bonj0ny/README.md

-Hi, I'm a 26 years old Brazilian Cybersecurity student looking for opportunities in IT.
-I'm an open-source enthusiast planning to collaborate on free software projects and I'll study to adquire skills for such.
+I'm a 26 years old Brazilian Cybersecurity student looking for opportunity to start my career.
-Always willing to help others
+Topics of interest, networking, hacking, operating systems, back-end developing and more.